phyletica/ecoevolity-model-prior/docs-source/source/sample-priors.rst

     The expected and sampled prior probabilities of the number of divergence events for the PYP model.

+As with the DP model, the ``prior-concentration.pdf`` plot shows us that the expected (orange line) and sampled (blue histogram) distribution for the concentration parameter are a close fit:

 .. figure:: /images/prior-sampling-pyp-prior-concentration.png
     :align: center